Martial Artists in the World

 When Donnie Yen burst onto the scene in the late 80s, Kung Fu dominated the martial art genre in movies.
 He just shattered it by introducing and mainstreaming Mixed Martial Arts (MMA).
 Born on 27 July 1963 in Guangdong, China, Donnie took a liking for martial arts at an early age, which led him to experiment with a variety of styles like tai chi, kickboxing, boxing, judo, wushu, jeet Kune do, Hapkido, karate, wrestling, Brazilian Jiu-Jitsu Muay Thai, Taekwondo, and Wing Chun.

 Donnie was one of the leading action movie actors in his heyday and one of the top martial artists in the world.
-If you search for the highest-paid actors in Asia, you may find Donnie Yen on the list, perhaps after Chan and Li.
+Donnie Yen is widely regarded as one of Asia’s most successful martial arts actors and is best known internationally for the Ip Man film series and major Hollywood productions.
 When Donny wasn’t bamboozling villains on the silver screen, he was busy producing and directing movies, and choreographing gravity-defying action sequences.

 10. Tony Jaa